not-nexus/shelf/examples/README.md

 Examples
 ========

-The examples directory contains examples on using pyshelf api via curl.
+The examples directory contains examples on using Shelf api via curl.